Mexican, North/Central/South American

 CLICK AN IMAGE FOR LARGER VIEW

-Nelda Guerrero Drury was the daughter of Adelfa Gonzalez, sister of María and Aminita Gonzalez, the latter two prominent Laredo, Texas, school teachers.
+Nelda Guerrero González Benevides (Lindsay) Drury, born on April 23, 1918, was the daughter of Adelfa Gonzalez, sister of María and Aminita Gonzalez, the latter two prominent Laredo, Texas, school teachers.
 At the age of five, Nelda gave her first dance performance during a celebration in a small town in Texas.
 She grew up learning a wide variety of Mexican dances.
 Serious study of dance began for Nelda at the University of Mexico in Mexico City under the late Alura Flores de Angeles.

 While teaching Mexican dance at the Texas Folk Dance Camp, Jane Farwell invited Nelda to teach at the Mt.
 Horeb camp in Wisconsin.
 Invitations to other camps on the east and west coasts followed in close succession.
 In 1956, Nelda traveled with Michael and Marianne Herman on a State Department sponsored trip to Japan, where she shared the Mexican culture with enthusiastic dancers.
 Nelda taught Mexican, modern, and ballroom dance full time as Professor of Dance at San Antonio College in San Antonio, Texas.
 She earned her bachelors degree from the University of Texas, then headed the girl's Physical Education Department at Martin High School, then the only high school in Laredo, Texas.
 She left to study at Columbia University in New York where she earned her masters degree.
 She did additional post graduate work at the University of Mexico.